mkbabb/parse-that/docs/tranches/B/FINDINGS-AND-RESUME-HANDOFF-2026-07-29.md

     hash-bound.
 13. P2 is row-complete at `c3d42d4`: all twenty P1 rows have an exact
     KEEP/KILL/RED/ROUTED disposition.
+14. P3 same-FIRST recovery at `f4b9abb` seals all six permutations with diagnostics off and on.
+Successful values, authored slots, UTF-16 spans, final offsets and status are equal; diagnostics-on complete views are equal.

 Value R2 formation is independently admitted with zero parser execution, product, release, or constellation-close credit: root receipt `0c151de9…`,